 - 1.13 In preparing and reviewing this Policy, the Licensing Authority has had regard to, and consulted with, those involved in its local strategies on crime prevention, planning, transport, culture, equality and diversity, tourism and economic development and regeneration, to ensure the proper co-ordination and integration of the aims and actions of these strategies.
-Relevant review and amendment of these strategies will be considered for their impact on this Statement of Licensing Policy. - 1.14 To ensure suitable integration with the Council's Planning policies, the Licensing Authority will consult with the Planning Authority on grant applications and full variations of a premises licence or certificate and work closely with the Planning Authority to ensure that the need for compliance with planning requirements are made known to the applicant.
+Relevant review and amendment of these strategies will be considered for their impact on this Statement of Licensing Policy. - 1.14 To ensure suitable integration with the Council's Planning policies, the Licensing Authority will consult with the Planning Authority (along with all responsible authorities) on grant applications and full variations of a premises licence or certificate and work closely with the Planning Authority to ensure that the Planning Authority is able to address compliance with planning requirements by the applicant.
 As appropriate, the Licensing Authority will liaise and work closely with the Planning Authority and respond to requests for information or to general consultation regarding licensed premises in the District, including the wider impact of alcohol related crime and disorder and anti-social behaviour to enable the Planning Authority to have regard to such matters when making its decisions. - 1.15.
 The Council recognises its responsibilities under appropriate equal opportunity and diversity legislation, in particular the Equality Act 2010 and the Race Relations Act 1976, as amended by the Race Relations (Amendment) Act 2000.
-The impact of this policy will be monitored through the Council's equality and diversity policies and strategies and the Licensing Authority will take these responsibilities into account when dealing with applications.
+The impact of this policy will be monitored in general terms and the Licensing Authority will take the Public Sector Equality Duty into account when dealing with applications.